cococonscious/koji/README.md

 See `koji --help` for more options.

+Use `koji completions <SHELL>` to generate completion scripts for your shell.

 ## Using as a git hook

 An alternative way to use koji is as a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks),